-Getting movie trailer views on YouTube is a great way to promote your film.
-In addition to being the second largest search engine on earth, YouTube has a built in community of viewers who can comment, share and link to your trailer.
+Getting more views on YouTube is a great way to promote your current film projects and grow your audience.
+In addition to being the second largest search engine on earth, YouTube has a built-in community of viewers who can comment, share and link to your videos.
 So taking time to plan your YouTube strategy as part of your overarching movie marketing plan can pay dividends.

-When it comes to getting your movie trailer seen on YouTube, the name of the game is “search” and “discovery.”
-In short, people either find your trailer when they search for specific keywords and your video shows up.
-Or they can find your trailer when YouTube decides to show it as a “suggested video,” which is usually based on viewer preferences and history.
+When it comes to getting more views on YouTube, the name of the game is “search” and “discovery.”
+In short, people either find your videos when they search for specific keywords or when YouTube decides to show them as a “suggested video,” which factors viewer preferences and history.

-While there is no guarantee how well your trailer will rank on YouTube, there are several things you can do to optimize your video for maximum views.
-Here are some tips you can easily implement:
+While there is no guarantee how many views your video will get on YouTube, there are several things you can do to optimize your video for maximum exposure.
+Here are some tips you can quickly implement:

 2. Include The Genre Of Your Film: When people randomly search for movies online, they often use generic terms.
-You could anticipate this, by including additional info about your genre.
-For example, if you made a horror movie called Trauma Therapy, you might test a video title like this: “Trauma Therapy Horror Movie”
+You could anticipate this by including additional info about your genre.
+Let’s say you made a horror movie called Trauma Therapy.
+You might test a video title like this: “Trauma Therapy Horror Movie.”

-3. Include Names Of Recognizable Cast: If your film features a celebrity, well-known director or someone who is popular, you might consider adding their name to your YouTube title.
-Using the previous example, if Trauma Therapy features Tom Malloy, you might test a title like this: “Trauma Therapy Horror Movie With Tom Malloy”
+3. Include Names Of Recognizable Cast: If your film features a celebrity, a well-known director, or a social media influencer, you might consider adding their name to your YouTube title.
+Using the previous example, if Trauma Therapy features Tom Malloy, you might test a title like this: “Trauma Therapy Horror Movie With Tom Malloy.”

-4. Change The File Name: Before you upload your trailer to YouTube, make sure you change the file name to match the title.
-While we don’t know for sure if this helps, many internet marketing nerds will tell it’s important.
+4. Change The File Name: Before uploading your video to YouTube, make sure you change the file name to match the title.
+While we don’t know if this helps, many internet marketing nerds will tell you that it’s an essential best practice for getting more views.
 So it can’t hurt.

 5. Keep Your Title Short: Search results only allow for roughly 70 characters.
-This means you will have to find creative ways to make your title compelling within limitations.
-Anything more can be used in your tags and description…
+These limitations require that you find creative ways to make your title compelling.
+You can always add more detail about your video in the YouTube tags and description sections.

-6. Write A Compelling Description: When you describe your trailer on YouTube, it’s best to get straight to the point as quickly as possible.
-This is because the first few words of your description is visible in search results.
+6. Write A Compelling Description: When you describe your video on YouTube, it’s best to get straight to the point as quickly as possible.
+This is because the first few words of your description are visible in search results.
 And everything after that requires the viewer to click the “show more” link.
-At the end of your description, make sure you ask people to comment and share your trailer.
+At the end of the video description, make sure you ask people to comment and share your work.

-7. Optimize Your Tags: We all know it’s not 2001 anymore.
-So just because YouTube allows you to add a gazillion tags to further describe your video, I suggest you limit this to roughly 5-8 RELEVANT tags.
+7. Optimize Your Tags: We all know it’s not 1999 anymore.
+So just because YouTube allows you to add a gazillion tags to your video, doing a bunch of “tag stuffing” will not help you get more views.
+I suggest using only 5-8 RELEVANT tags.
 For example, you might use: trauma therapy movie, Tom Malloy, horror movie, Brian Krause, Luciana Faulhaber, movie trailer.

 8. Choose The Right Thumbnail: This is where a lot of filmmakers screw up.
-You spend all this time crafting your awesome title, tags and description… Only to completely neglect the video thumbnail.
+You spend all this time crafting an excellent video title, finding the proper tags, and editing your description, only to neglect the video thumbnail completely.
 Don’t do that.
 The purpose of the YouTube thumbnail is to promote a click.
 Make sure you create a thumbnail that will attract clicks.

-9. Add Closed Captioning: In addition to helping folks who are hearing impaired, a lot of people watch videos without volume.
-(That really is a thing.)
+9. Add Closed Captioning: In addition to helping people with hearing impairments, many people prefer watching videos without sound.
 So adding closed captions is a good move.
-And because both Google and YouTube recognize CC data, adding captions is essentially adding searchable keywords to your video.
+And because both Google and YouTube recognize CC data, adding captions is like adding searchable keywords to your video.

 10. Share your video: YouTube is highly competitive.
-So in addition to everything mentioned, you will want to share your video with friends, family and supporters.
-Ask these folks to leave comments and share the video.
-This will “prime the pump” which could signal to YouTube that your trailer is worth recommendation.
+So in addition to everything mentioned, you will want to share your video with friends, family, and supporters.
+Ask these folks to leave comments and share the video with their friends.
+This will “prime the pump,” which could signal to YouTube that your video is worth recommending.

-Getting more movie trailer views on YouTube is a useful strategy for promoting your film.
-While it will take some planning, if you’re able to get your trailer to rank in search engines, getting free traffic is always a plus.
-And not only that, but with enough views, you might even catch the attention of prospective film distributors.
+While it will take some planning, getting more views on YouTube is a valuable strategy for promoting your film.
+And if you are successful in getting your video to rank in search engines, the free traffic is always a plus.
+With enough views and subscribers, you might even catch the attention of prospective film distributors.